-Courses in wine marketing are available and students have ample opportunity to promote College Cellars of Walla Walla wine at various wine industry events.
+Courses in wine marketing are available and students have opportunities to promote College Cellars of Walla Walla wine at various wine industry events.
 Many courses are tailored to meet the specific needs of the wine industry in the Pacific Northwest.
-Flexibility of the course scheduling allows for seasonal instruction and participation in short courses and seminars.
 The Enology and Viticulture curriculum is reviewed by an advisory board composed of local and regional industry members.

 Degrees: Students may earn an Associate in Applied Arts and Sciences Degree in Enology and Viticulture upon completion of the two-year program of study.
-A Viticulture Certificate, which is dedicated to the science of wine farming, and a Fermentation Certificate, which is dedicated to the science of wine making, are available as individual certificates or in conjunction with the completion of the degree program.
+A Viticulture Certificate, which is dedicated to the science of wine grape farming, and a Fermentation Certificate, which is dedicated to the science of wine making, are available as individual certificates or in conjunction with the completion of the degree program.
 An Associates in Applied Sciences-Transfer is available for students who plan to pursue a baccalaureate degree.